Strobe Lights vs. LED Warning Lights for Forklift Safety

 What about audio alerts?

-“We wanted to have all our forklifts equipped with sound producing devices” said another warehouse worker.
+“We wanted to have all our forklifts equipped with sound-producing devices,” said another warehouse worker.
 “Anywhere I can’t see the truck, I’d like something to warn me it’s on the way.
-OSHA specifies horns as sound producing devices, but workers would prefer that something visual be added, since they may work in loud environments.
+OSHA specifies horns as sound-producing devices, but workers would prefer that something visual is added, since they may work in loud environments.
 Another mentioned wanting a device that sounds off on its own, rather than depending on drivers to activate.